 Free CPA REG (Taxation & Regulation) Federal Taxation of Property Transactions Practice Questions

-Work through federal taxation of property transactions for the CPA REG exam.
-Questions test basis calculations, like-kind exchanges, involuntary conversions, capital gains, and depreciation recapture.
+Federal taxation of property transactions on the CPA REG exam covers basis determination, like-kind exchanges (Section 1031), involuntary conversions, capital gains and losses, and depreciation recapture under Sections 1245 and 1250.

 Sample Questions